xuhongzuo/DeepOD/README.rst

 DeepOD includes twelve deep outlier detection / anomaly detection algorithms (in unsupervised/weakly-supervised paradigm) for now.
 More baseline algorithms will be included later.

+We are working on a new feature -- by simply sett

 Installation
 ~~~~~~~~~~~~~~